Glock 26 vs 19. Which Is Better For Concealed Carry?

 Everything you need, nothing you don't...but you'll probably find one is better for you than the other.

 The Glock 19 occupies a fantastic middle ground between a service pistol and a carry pistol.
-They're compact enough for most people to carry every day, but some people find them too big to conceal well without layers or may find them uncomfortable to carry.
-Ultimately, if you can't easily or comfortably carry a pistol, you're going to find excuses to not carry it which a few people ahve done with their Glock 19.
+They're compact enough for most people to carry every day, but some people find them to be more gun than they want to deal with.

 The G26 is obviously a little smaller and a little lighter, which makes them easier to deal with as a carry gun.